-While they may not be as bright and shiny as malls or supermarkets, night markets have their own character and are popular destinations for local people and travellers alike.
-Am Phu market (Hades) in Da Lat City, Ky Lua market in Lang Son Province, Dinh Cau night market on Phu Quoc Island, Ben Thanh night market, Hanoi night market are must-see destinations for tourists who visit these locations.
+While they may not be as bright and shiny as malls or supermarkets, night markets have their own character and are popular destinations for local people and travelers alike.
+Am Phu market (Hades) in Da Lat City, Ky Lua market in Lang Son Province, Dinh Cau night market in Phu Quoc Island, Ben Thanh night market, Hanoi night market are must-see destinations for tourists who visit these locations.

 1. Ky Lua Night Market

 Ky Lua market has a history of hundreds of years.
-On market day, the youth of Tay, Nung, and Dao ethnic groups come here to buy goods, or find friends or lovers.
+On market day, the youth of Tay, Nung, and Dao ethnic groups come here to buy goods or find friends or lovers.